chef-boneyard/knife-vcloud/README.md

 Outputs a list of all available networks to the currently configured vcloud Cloud account.
 A network can be a Org or vApp level network.
 This data can be useful when choosing a network id to pass to the **knife vcloud server create** subcommand.

+## Contributing

+For information on contributing to this project see <https://github.com/chef/chef/blob/master/CONTRIBUTING.md>

 ## License

 Author:: Chirag Jog ([chirag@clogeny.com](mailto:chirag@clogeny.com))